arcadia-unity/Arcadia/USAGE.md

 *This document aims to capture the current state of Arcadia.
 The project is still pre-alpha and has not had an official release yet, so the ideas here remain in flux.
-That said, the API and architechture have stabalized enough that it merits recording for those willing to take the early plunge.*
+That said, the API and architecture have stabilized enough that it merits recording for those willing to take the early plunge.*

-*Most videos and code snippets from a year ago are no longer valid, particularly anything to do with `defcomponent`, as we underwent a major rearchitechting some months ago.*
+*Most videos and code snippets from a year ago are no longer valid, particularly anything to do with `defcomponent`, as we underwent a major rearchitecting some months ago.*

 *This document assumes familiarity with [Clojure][clojure] and [Unity][unity].*